Window Dressing

 What to Watch

-- The divergence between index performance and market breadth in the last 5 trading days of each quarter.
+- Monitor the divergence between index-level performance and market breadth (advance/decline line, new highs vs. new lows) in the last five trading days of each quarter.
+A rising index on narrowing breadth is a classic window dressing fingerprint.

 Frequently Asked Questions